KamWithK/AnkiconnectAndroid/README.md

 > There is always a chance that Forvo has changed the layout of their website,
 > which would mean the audio cannot be fetched properly.
 > If you suspect this is the case, please create an issue on Github.

+### Problem: On card add, I get `Incorrect flds argument`
+This happens when you change the fields of a card.
+For example, if you added a field, renamed a field, or deleted a field, then this error may pop up.
+To fix it, navigate to `Yomichan Settings` → `Anki` →  `Configure Anki card format...`, and update the model fields (i.e. by switching it to a different model and back).

+### Problem: The Yomichan popup appears on scroll
+Try going through step 5 of the [instructions](#instructions).

 ### I still have a problem
 If you've gone through the instructions and are still having trouble, feel free to create an issue here on GitHub or @/dm me on Discord (`@KamWithK#0634` on [TheMoeWay](https://learnjapanese.moe/join/)).